The Plaster of Thought-Walls (Translated)

 In Search of Character

-A Hospital, An Anthropologist, Several Broken Bones
+A Hospital, An Anthropologist, Some Broken Bones

 José María Merino’s 151 Micro-stories